Somalia: Modern era

 In the early modern period, successor states to the Adal Sultanate and Ajuran Sultanate began to flourish in Somalia.
 These included the Hiraab Imamate, the Isaaq Sultanate led by the Guled dynasty, the Habr Yunis Sultanate led by the Ainanshe dynasty, the Sultanate of the Geledi (Gobroon dynasty), the Majeerteen Sultanate (Migiurtinia), and the Sultanate of Hobyo (Obbia).
 They continued the tradition of castle-building and seaborne trade established by previous Somali empires.

 Sultan Yusuf Mahamud Ibrahim, the third Sultan of the House of Gobroon, started the golden age of the Gobroon Dynasty.
 His army came out victorious during the Bardheere Jihad, which restored stability in the region and revitalised the East African ivory trade.
 He also had cordial relations and received gifts from the rulers of neighbouring and distant kingdoms such as the Omani, Witu and Yemeni Sultans.

 Sultan Ibrahim's son Ahmed Yusuf succeeded him as one of the most important figures in 19th-century East Africa, receiving tribute from Omani governors and creating alliances with important Muslim families on the East African coast.

+An 1865 map showing the territory of the Somaulies (Somalis) prior to the Scramble for Africa.

 In Somaliland, the Isaaq Sultanate was established in 1750.
 The Isaaq Sultanate was a Somali kingdom that ruled parts of the Horn of Africa during the 18th and 19th centuries.
 It spanned the territories of the Isaaq clan, descendants of the Banu Hashim clan, in modern-day Somaliland and Ethiopia.
 The sultanate was governed by the Rer Guled branch established by the first sultan, Sultan Guled Abdi, of the Eidagale clan.
 According to oral tradition, prior to the Guled dynasty the Isaaq clan-family were ruled by a dynasty of the Tolje'lo branch starting from, descendants of Ahmed nicknamed Tol Je'lo, the eldest son of Sheikh Ishaaq's Harari wife.
 There were eight Tolje'lo rulers in total, starting with Boqor Harun (Boqor Haaruun) who ruled the Isaaq Sultanate for centuries starting from the 13th century.
 The last Tolje'lo ruler Garad Dhuh Barar (Dhuux Baraar) was overthrown by a coalition of Isaaq clans.
 The once strong Tolje'lo clan were scattered and took refuge amongst the Habr Awal with whom they still mostly live.

 In the late 19th century, after the Berlin Conference of 1884, European powers began the Scramble for Africa.
 In that year, a British protectorate was declared over part of Somalia, on the African coast opposite South Yemen.
 Initially, this region was under the control of the Indian Office, and so administered as part of the Indian Empire; in 1898 it was transferred to control by London.
 In 1889, the protectorate and later colony of Italian Somalia was officially established by Italy through various treaties signed with a number of chiefs and sultans; Sultan Yusuf Ali Kenadid first sent a request to Italy in late December 1888 to make his Sultanate of Hobyo an Italian protectorate before later signing a treaty in 1889.